-Why didn’t you tell me about the emotions of a duty station transfer?
+Why didn’t you tell me about the emotions of a permanent change of station, or PCS?
 There are many feelings about PCSing and usually it depends on how you feel about your current duty station.
 You know the 5 stages of grief?
 They are typically defined as denial, anger, bargaining, depression and acceptance.
-If you are or were recently in the midst of a duty station transfer, you may find yourself in one of these stages.
+If you are or were recently in the midst of a PCS, you may find yourself in one of these stages.

 We miss the familiarity of the place we used to call home.
-Knowing the commissary or back-up grocery store layout by heart, knowing the primary care provider.
-After awhile though, it starts to become the new familiar.
+Knowing the commissary or local grocery store layout by heart, knowing the primary care provider.
+After a bit though, it starts to become the new familiar.
 While we may not love every duty station assignment, by this time we have one or two adult friends to commiserate about the weather with or have at least one non-spouse, non-child conversation!